-California, in the 1990s, did pass a bill that car manufacturers could sell vehicles in the state with a zero-emission option.
+In the 1990s, California did pass a bill that car manufacturers could sell vehicles in the state with a zero-emission option.
 This likely helped the creation of the EV1, perhaps one of the first more practical electric cars.
 GM's EV1 car, which traveled up to 80-100 miles and could accelerate from 0 to 60 in 7 seconds, made it one of the best electric cars to emerge from research funding from the 1970s.
-This remained perhaps the best electric car available and represented another small comeback in the 1990s when the production of the car developed.
+This remained perhaps the best electric car available and represented another small comeback in the 1990s when the car's production developed.
 GM had spent over 300 million dollars to help make the EV1 a viable vehicle.
-However, GM stated in never made money from this car and eventually, it was killed off in 2001, with cars being recalled from their leasers.
+However, GM stated he never made money from this car, and eventually, it was killed off in 2001, with cars being recalled from their leasers.
 The car was only leased in a few states.
 Only slightly over 1000 of these cars were made.

 Smaller car companies, particularly Tesla, created the Roaster, which now gave electric cars a long-distance battery.
 The Roaster could travel up to 200 miles without recharging, but the price of over $100,00 made it out of reach for many.
 Nevertheless, by the 2010s, companies such as Nissan, BMW, Ford, and others began to manufacture electric cars at greater scales, bring prices down to more affordable ranges for average consumers.
 Most electric cars today have ranges of about 100 miles and could go up to 90 mph.
-However, with increased research, it is likely the electric car could, once again, rival gasoline cars.
+However, with increased research, the electric car could likely rival gasoline cars once again.

 Early cars were more easily operated as electric vehicles, as many 19th century automobiles were cumbersome, dirty, noisy, and less preferred by consumers.
-That changed by the 1910s, resulting in the near death of electric vehicles.
+That changed by the 1910s, resulting in the near-death of electric vehicles.
 When research once again picked up in the 1970s, electric cars were not much better in range than their 1890s-1900s peers.
-It was only since the 1990s, and particularly the effect of the Prius, that began to increase interest in electric vehicles and those with alternative fuels.
-Today, some countries in Europe have begun to introduce eventual bans on all gasoline vehicles at a future date.
-This might now be a major lifeline given to more rapid development of electric vehicles.
+It was only since the 1990s, particularly the Prius effect, that it increased interest in electric vehicles and those with alternative fuels.
+Today, some European countries have begun to introduce eventual bans on all gasoline vehicles at a future date.
+This might now be a major lifeline given to the more rapid development of electric vehicles.

 - For more on the early history of electric cars, see: Burton, N. (2013).
 A history of electric cars.
 The Crowood Press Lt

 - For more on how early electric cars were powered and developed, see: Linde, A. (2010).
-Electric cars - the future is now!: your guide to the cars you can buy now and what the future holds.
+Electric cars - the future is now!: your guide to the cars you can buy now and what the future holds s.
 Dorchester: Veloce Publishing Limited, pg.
 92.

 - For more on the growth and expansion of electric cars in the late 1800s and early 1900s, see: Anderson, C. D., & Anderson, J. (2010).
 Electric and hybrid cars: a history (2nd ed).
 Jefferson, N.C: McFarland, pg.
 111